MARY WEBSTER

 Mary Webster, Franje Smit, Petra Sips

-Over 170 people of all ages and nationalities responded to the colour blue in our workshop in the Grote Kerk in Wageningen.
+Over 170 people of all ages and nationalities responded to the colour blue in a workshop in the Grote Kerk in Wageningen.
 People mixed blue, named their blue and wrote down their associations with the colour.

 UITEWARDEN